benwalkers/Demand-Forecast-app/README.md

-# 🎈 Blank app template
+# 🎈 Demand Forecast App

 The current App has in the backend an Hybrid ML Model based on a time series forecast that predicts the demand for an specific dataset based on marketing Mix Modelling Features.
 This dataset depitcs the conventional forecast in a TV Manufacturing facility in Shenzhen, China.